Mating of trees for random planar maps and Liouville quantum gravity: a survey: SLE and LQG

-The measures $\mu_h$ and $\nu_h$ are a special case of a more general family of random measures associated with log-correlated Gaussian fields called \notion{Gaussian multiplicative chaos}, which was initiated in~\cite{hk-gmc,kahane}; see~\cite{rhodes-vargas-review,berestycki-gmt-elementary,aru-gmc-survey} for surveys of this theory.
-We also point out the expository notes on the results of~\cite{shef-kpz} by Garban~\cite{garban-survey}.
+The measures $\mu_h$ and $\nu_h$ are a special case of a more general family of random measures associated with log-correlated Gaussian fields called \notion{Gaussian multiplicative chaos}, which was initiated in~\cite{hk-gmc,kahane}; see~\cite{rhodes-vargas-review,berestycki-gmt-elementary,aru-gmc-survey} for introductions to this theory.
+We also mention the paper of Shamov~\cite{shamov-gmc} which gives an alternative, more axiomatic approach to GMC and~\cite{rhodes-vargas-review} which proves closely related results to the ones of~\cite{shef-kpz} but in a way which is more directly connected to GMC theory.

 Suppose $(D,h)$, $(\wt D,\wt h)$, and $\phi$ are as in \eqref{eq:coord}.
 If $h$ is a GFF-like near every point of $D$, then so is $\wt h$.
 By \cite[Proposition 2.1]{shef-kpz}, almost surely $\mu_{\wt h}$ is the pushforward of $\mu_h$ under $\phi^{-1}$.
 Namely, $\mu_{\wt h}(A)=\mu_h(\phi (A))$ for each Borel set $A\subset \wt D$.
 This is the so-called coordinate change formula for the $\gamma$-LQG area measure.
 If $h_\ep(z)$ is defined via bump function averages instead of circle averages, it is shown in \cite{shef-wang-lqg-coord} that almost surely the coordinate change formula holds for all conformal maps simultaneously.
 Similarly, $\nu_{\wt h}$ is a.s.\ the pushforward of $\nu_h$ under $\phi^{-1}$ if $\bdy D$ and $\bdy \wt D$ are both Jordan domains with piecewise linear boundaries and $\phi$ extends to a homeomorphism between the closure of the domains.